dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/input-overview.md

 <a name="mouse_position"></a>
 ## Mouse Position
- The [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] input API provides helpful information with regard to coordinate spaces.
+ The WPF input API provides helpful information with regard to coordinate spaces.
 For example, coordinate `(0,0)` is the upper-left coordinate, but the upper-left of which element in the tree?
 The element that is the input target?
 The element you attached your event handler to?
 Or something else?
-To avoid confusion, the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] input API requires that you specify your frame of reference when you work with coordinates obtained through the mouse.
+To avoid confusion, the WPF input API requires that you specify your frame of reference when you work with coordinates obtained through the mouse.
 The <xref:System.Windows.Input.Mouse.GetPosition%2A> method returns the coordinate of the mouse pointer relative to the specified element.

 <a name="mouse_capture"></a>
 ## Mouse Capture